Artificial-Pancreas/iAPS/README.md

 Code contributions as PRs are welcome!

-Translators can click the Crowdin link above.
+Translators can click the Crowdin link above
 For questions or contributions: jon.m@live.se